Operative Dentistry - Best Practices

 - Convenience form access to the caries defect is made just large enough to sufficiently visualize and adequately instrument the carious tooth structure

-- The caries lesion is removed first peripherally by excavating peripheral 1 to 1.5 mm tooth structure to “sound” dentin including a visually stain-free DEJ.
+- The caries lesion is removed first peripherally by excavating peripheral 1 to 1.5 mm tooth structure to sound, hard dentin including a visually stain-free DEJ and healthy enamel.
 Histological “sound” dentin will have similar hardness and texture to sound unaffected dentin when applying a spoon excavator or slowly rotating round bur.

 - This best practices document does not address alternative caries removal/management strategies, such as, ultraconservative caries removal, indirect pulp capping, stepwise caries removal, etc.